georgemihaila/GrafanaSensorServer/README.md

 # GrafanaSensorServer

-A simple server for storing sensor readings and states to a database
+A simple server for storing sensor readings and states in a database